Humane treatment of animals

 Why did Hiccup even listen to me?

 Looking back, I’m surprised because there was only a small chance he would.
 But I came to him with a pure heart and lots of patience.
 I didn’t try anything physical with him.
-I energetically (remotely) petted his body as a way of getting him used to my energy and feeling good when we were connected.
+I virtually petted his body as a way of getting him comfortable with my own energy as we connected.

 He finally let them give him the medicine!